wandb/docs/content/guides/core/tables/visualize-tables.md

 ### Merged view
 <!-- To do, add steps -->
-Initially you will see both tables merged together.
+Initially you see both tables merged together.
 The first table selected has index 0 and a blue highlight, and the second table has index 1 and a yellow highlight.
 [View a live example of merged tables here](https://wandb.ai/stacey/mnist-viz/artifacts/predictions/baseline/d888bc05719667811b23/files/predictions.table.json#7dd0cd845c0edb469dec).

-{{< img src="/images/data_vis/merged_view.png" alt="In the merged view, numerical columns will appear as histograms by default" max-width="90%">}}
+{{< img src="/images/data_vis/merged_view.png" alt="In the merged view, numerical columns appears as histograms by default" max-width="90%">}}

 From the merged view, you can

 * **choose the join key**: use the dropdown at the top left to set the column to use as the join key for the two tables.
-Typically this will be the unique identifier of each row, such as the file name of a specific example in your dataset or an incrementing index on your generated samples.
+Typically this is the unique identifier of each row, such as the filename of a specific example in your dataset or an incrementing index on your generated samples.
 Note that it's currently possible to select _any_ column, which may yield illegible tables and slow queries.
 * **concatenate instead of join**: select "concatenating all tables" in this dropdown to _union all the rows_ from both tables into one larger Table instead of joining across their columns
 * **reference each Table explicitly**: use 0, 1, and \* in the filter expression to explicitly specify a column in one or both table instances
 * **visualize detailed numerical differences as histograms**: compare the values in any cell at a glance